-The aggressive defense lawyers at Levow DWI Law will be able to thoroughly assess the legality of your vehicle stop.
+The aggressive defense lawyers at Levow DWI Law, P.C. will thoroughly assess the legality of your vehicle stop.
 If we can determine that an arresting officer lacked probable cause when they pulled you over, the results of any subsequent chemical tests may be suppressed.
 The case could be dismissed entirely.

 At the least, officers must allege that you were operating your vehicle in a manner that suggested impairment.
 Driving with a disabled headlight does not.
 If an officer fails to provide such reasonable explanations, but instructed you to submit to a chemical test or roadside sobriety test regardless, the results are subject to suppression in court.

 What happens when another motorist calls the police and reports a driver they believe to be intoxicated?
 These stops are complicated, particularly if an officer failed to note any erratic driving behaviors on the road.

 For a “tip” to be valid, it has to be specific.
 For their part, officers must act in accordance with the particular information given, including: